(Congenital Megacolon; Colonic Aganglionosis)

 - Severe constipation for most of their lives

-- Pull-through operation—The affected area of the colon is removed.
-The remaining healthy colon is then brought down and joined to the rectum.
+- Pull-through operation—The inner layer of the affected colon area is removed.
+The healthy colon above the area is then pulled down through the affected area.
+It can then be joined to the rectum so that stool can pass through.

 If you have one child with the disease, you could have more children with the disease.
-Talk to your doctor about the risk.
-Consider going to genetic counseling.
+Consider going to genetic counseling to better understand the risk.

 International Foundation for Functional Gastrointestinal Disorders

 Hirschsprung’s disease treatment.
-University of California San Francisco Benioff Children's Hospital website.
-Available at: http://www.ucsfhealth.org/childrens/edu/hirschsprung.pdf.
-Accessed June 27, 2013.
+UCSF Benioff Children's Hospital website.
+Available at: